 Writing is taught using the Talk4Writing programme.
 The three stages of the process imitate, innovate and independent application are followed through in each unit of work.
 Fiction and non-fiction units are taught every half term.
 The core texts, as detailed in the curriculum map, have been planned and approved by the SLT to ensure there is progression and challenge across each year, building upon texts learnt in previously.

-Spelling is taught through RWInc phonics and No Nonsense Spelling programme.
+Spelling is taught through RWInc Phonics and RWinc Spelling programmes

 Each year group study a range of fiction genres each year.
 The curriculum is mapped to ensure that each genre is covered across the year groups.